 I’m glad that you guys are doing this because people don’t even have awareness about biofuels.
 While fossil fuel like diesel or petrol is available just down the road.
 People didn’t want to take extra effort and access something that is not close to them.
 That’s why we brought this platform called Buyofuel.

-We networked with all biofuel manufacturers in such a way that people should be able to order biofuels right from their home.
+We network with all biofuel manufacturers in such a way that people should be able to order biofuels right from their homes.
 We are still not B2C but we are B2B, we help large business consumers including large transporters avail biofuel through a mobile or a laptop close to them.

 In 2018 the government of India launched RUCO.
 In that, they mandated that used cooking oil in India should be given for biodiesel manufacturing.
 The reason for this legislation was because a major part of used cooking oil was primarily going for adulteration.
 While this can be used for biodiesel manufacturing and there was no organized way that the biodiesel manufacturers could source this.